jbtubman/dimroom/INSTALL.md

 and the executable file `test_dimroom.exe` in the `build\test\Debug` folder.
 (You can also use `Release` instead of `Debug` if desired.)

-To run the tests, in the `dimroom/build` folder, enter the command:
+To run the tests, in the `dimroom\build` folder, enter the command:

     C:\Users\asmithee\src\dimroom\build> .\test\Debug\test_dimroom.exe